-Medical supplies which are normally stocked in the home are considered adequate to enable staff to cope with such emergency situations as would fall in the area of their capability to deal with them.
+Medical supplies which are normally stocked in the home are considered adequate to enable staff to cope with such emergency situations in the short term.
+Nursing management can order additional supplies pending the length of stay of the evacuees.

 6. MEDICATION SUPPLIES